 This is how to make your own cleaning checklist:

-1. Download the free cleaning checklist printable and print it on to some thick paper or card.
+1. Download the free house cleaning checklist and print it onto some thick paper or card.
 There are two sides to each sheet – the front side with the checklist and a colour coordinated plain side for the back of each sheet.

 We bought our laminator specifically for this project and it worked amazingly well.
 This is the laminator that we have – it’s really easy to use, works really well and more importantly was cheap, too.